gosu/releasy/README.md

 * Thanks to jlnr for creating "RubyGosu App.app", an OS X application bundle used to wrap application code.
 * Thanks to larsh for the [Ocra gem](http://ocra.rubyforge.org/), which is used for generating Win32 executables.
 * Thanks to jlnr, SukiSan and shawn42 for help testing on OS X; without you I would have been screwed!
-* Thanks to shawn42 and everyone at #gosu and #rubylang for suggestions on how to improve the API.
+* Thanks to shawn42 and everyone at #gosu and #ruby (irc.freenode.org) for suggestions on how to improve the API.
 * Thanks to kyrylo for coming up with the name, Releasy!

 Third Party Assets included